 Coincidentally, in mid-March, I flew to Darwin to watch my nephew play in the Tiwi Islands Aussie Rules Football grand final.
 It was a spur of the moment (pre-COVID lockdown) decision.
 I'm an Aussie Rules fan, and my nephew was playing in back-to-back finals for the 2019 premiers, the Ranku Eagles.

 In 2019, I had followed the game via quarter-time posts on Facebook.
-And this year, I was proud and excited at the prospect of cheering for my nephew's team at the ground!
-I arrived in the Top End capital on the Friday before the final and had an overnight stay at an airport hotel before the short flight to the Tiwi Islands on Saturday.
+This year, I was proud and excited at the prospect of cheering for my nephew's team at the ground!
+And I arrived in the Top End capital on the Friday before the final and had an overnight stay at an airport hotel before the short flight to the Tiwi Islands on Saturday.

 Coronavirus and Indigenous Communities

 During Friday, COVID-19 featured more and more on the news and in my social media feeds, with grim predictions about its spread.
 Of particular local concern was the catastrophic effect coronavirus could have on Indigenous communities, who already suffer high rates of health issues.

 So, on Saturday, it wasn't a surprise to wake to the news that the Tiwi Islands had banned tourists due to fears over COVID-19.
 I had travelled 3000 kilometres from Sydney to Darwin.
 But I couldn't fly the extra 100 kilometres to attend the footy final.

 Of course, I was disappointed, but I was determined to be philosophical about it.
 And I still watched the Ranku Eagles (and my nephew!) win the grand final via live-stream on my laptop in my hotel room.

 And, with unplanned time on my hands, I did a little sightseeing in Darwin and further afield.
 And, with none of the interruptions of home life, I did a lot of writing on the hotel balcony.